edgelesssys/docs.edgeless.systems/marblerun/content/reference/cli.md

 * ### `set`

-  Uploads a manifest in json or yaml format to the Marblerun Coordinator.
+  Uploads a manifest in json or yaml format to the MarbleRun Coordinator.
   If a recovery key was set in the manifest, a recovery secret will be sent back.

   **Usage**